 A misdiagnosis can have serious and potentially fatal health repercussions for patients.
 Misdiagnosis can lead to improper treatment—and the pain and suffering that may come along with such unnecessary treatment.
 Misdiagnosis may also mean that the real condition is left untreated, which can result in the unchecked progression of the true underlying disease.
 This can lead to serious health complications and even death.

 If you or a loved one has been the victim of a medical misdiagnosis, you do not have to suffer in vain.
 It may be possible for you to obtain compensation for your medical expenses, your losses, and your suffering.
 Our qualified Orange County misdiagnosis attorneys have decades of combined experience successfully protecting the interests of people in need and can help see to it that you receive the help you need and deserve.
-Please contact our office today for a free and confidential consultation of your misdiagnosis case.
+Please contact our office today for a free and confidential consultation with an Orange County personal injury lawyer.

 Most common types of misdiagnosis